apache/flink/docs/dev/table/tableApi.md

     </tr>
     <tr>
     	<td>
-        <strong>TableFunction Inner Join</strong><br>
+        <strong>Table Function Inner Join</strong><br>
         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
     	<td>
-        <p>Joins a table with a the results of a table function.
+        <p>Joins a table with the results of a table function.
 Each row of the left (outer) table is joined with all rows produced by the corresponding call of the table function.
 A row of the left (outer) table is dropped, if its table function call returns an empty result.
         </p>
 {% highlight java %}
 // register function